avigewirtz/avigewirtz.github.io-/make/makefile-version-2-phony-targets.md

     rm -rf testintmath *.o
 ```

-The target, clean, does not represent a file—that is, there is no file in our project directory named `clean`, and the command `rm -rf testintmath *.o` does not create such a file.
+The target, `clean`, does not represent a file—that is, there is no file in our project directory named `clean`, and the command `rm -rf testintmath *.o` does not create such a file.
 Quite the contrary.
 This command deletes `testintmath` and the object files (`.o`).
 This is useful in situations where you want you rebuild `testintmath` from scratch.

-If we were to add this rule to our makefile and invoke `make clean`, the effect is that `rm -f *.o testintmath` will be executed, thereby "cleaning" the project directory:
+If we were to add this rule to our Makefile and invoke `make clean`, the effect is that `rm -f *.o testintmath` will be executed, thereby "cleaning" the project directory:

 ```bash
 $ make clean